Ryan Kesler: Vancouver Canucks (2003–2014)

 In the midst of another career year, Kesler signed a six-year, $30 million contract extension with the Canucks on March 19, 2010.
 The deal was structured to pay Kesler $5 million per season and came a month and a half after general manager Mike Gillis announced he had suspended contract negotiations with all the Canucks' pending free agents until after the 2009–10 season.
 The Canucks were reportedly looking to sign him at $4.5 million per year while Kesler was asking for $5.5 million.
 Kesler had made remarks the previous season in March 2009, after Burrows had recently signed a four-year, $2 million per season extension, that more players need to sign contracts below market value in order to develop a winning team.
 His comments later prompted his agent to refute the idea Kesler would not seek full market value in contract negotiations.
 Kesler was also contacted by National Hockey League Players' Association director of affairs Glenn Healy, who discouraged Kesler from making similar remarks in the future.

-Kesler completed the 2009–10 campaign with a new personal best in points for the third consecutive season with 75 points (25 goals and 50 assists).
-With Mats Sundin's retirement and Pavol Demitra being held out of the lineup with injuries, Kesler was moved to his natural center position and joined by wingers Mikael Samuelsson and Mason Raymond.
+Kesler completed the 2009–10 campaign with a new personal best in points for the third consecutive season with 75 points (25 goals and 50 assists) in all 82 games.
+With Mats Sundin's retirement in the 2009 off-season and Pavol Demitra being held out of the lineup for most of the season and playing only 28 games in the season due to injury, Kesler was moved to his natural center position and joined by wingers Mason Raymond and newly signed free agent Mikael Samuelsson.
 His 26 power play points ranked second on the team to Henrik Sedin.
 Playing on the second power play unit, he earned many of his points controlling the puck along the half-boards.
 He also averaged a career-high 19:37 minutes of ice time per game, which ranked second among team forwards to Henrik Sedin.
-In the subsequent 2010 playoffs, Kesler notched a goal and nine assists in 12 games.
-After helping the Canucks eliminate the Los Angeles Kings in the first round, he played with a sore shoulder in the second round as Vancouver was eliminated by the Chicago Blackhawks for the second consecutive year.
+In the subsequent 2010 playoffs, Kesler notched a goal and nine assists for 10 points in all 12 games.
+After helping the Canucks eliminate the Los Angeles Kings in six games in the first round, he played with a sore shoulder in the second round as Vancouver was eliminated by the Chicago Blackhawks in six games for the second consecutive year.
 An MRI did not reveal any serious injury.
 He admitted following the defeat to not having played his best during the playoffs.

-Following the campaign, he was a Selke Trophy finalist for the second consecutive season, opposite Pavel Datsyuk of the Detroit Red Wings and Jordan Staal of the Pittsburgh Penguins.
+Following the 2009–10 campaign, he was a Selke Trophy finalist for the second consecutive season, opposite Pavel Datsyuk of the Detroit Red Wings and Jordan Staal of the Pittsburgh Penguins.
 He ranked second in the league to Datsyuk in takeaways with 83, while blocking 73 shots and recording 95 hits.
 He lost the award as the first runner-up with 655 voting points, behind Datsyuk's 688.